PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 pre-Concat/strided-Slice boundaries, exact sole direct call, and independent layout-recovery selection.
 The orchestration occurrence is not changed by this retention unit.

+The sole direct call now retains its unchanged one-counter dictionary as `_layout_opt_ndhwc_concat_stats`.
+It remains unconsumed in this unit.
+The transactional runner, positive-only cleanup, layout-recovery occurrence, arguments, call multiplicity, and both adjacent boundaries are unchanged.

+This assignment adds no summary, guard, dependency, public behavior change, or TensorFlow import path.
+Only the direct observation becomes available.